linroger/FinanceCompendium/II. Economics/International/Economics Advance International Trade/Chapter 07 - Import Tariffs and Dumping.md

 As an alternative to the escape clause, firms can file for import protection under the antidumping provision of the WTO, which is Article VI (see Table 6.1).
 This provision has been incorporated into Title VII of U.S. trade laws, where Section 303 deals with "countervailing duties" and Section 731 deals with "antidumping duties."
 Countervailing duties are applied to offset foreign subsidies that lower the price of the foreign export good in the home market.
 Antidumping deals with cases where it is believed that a foreign firm is selling goods in the home (i.e. importing) market at either a lower price than in its own market, or if there is no foreign price to observe, then at less than its average costs of production.
 The cases filed in the United States under each of these provisions are also shown in Table 7.1, and it can be seen that the number of these vastly exceeds escape clause cases.

 Over 1980-1988, there were more than 400 antidumping cases files in the U.S., and of these, about 150 were rejected and another 150 had duties levied.
 In order to have duties applies, a case must first go to the Department of Commerce (DOC), which rules on whether imports have occurred as "less than fair value," i.e. below the price or average costs in its own market.
 These rulings were positive in $94\%$ of cases during this period (Hansen and Prusa, 1995, p.
 300).
-The case is then brought before the ITC, which must rule on whether imports have caused "material injury" to the domestic industry (defined as "harm that is not inconsequential,
+The case is then brought before the ITC, which must rule on whether imports have caused "material injury" to the domestic industry (defined as "harm that is not inconsequential, immaterial, or unimportant").

-immaterial, or unimportant').
 This criterion is much easier to meet than the "substantial cause of serious injury" provision of Section 201, and as a result, the ITC more frequently rules in favor of antidumping duties.
 Furthermore, the application of duties does not require the additional approval of the President.
 These legal factors explain the much greater use of antidumping than the escape clause in the United States, and it is also becoming more commonly used in other countries, as described by Prusa (2001).

 There is a surprising third category of antidumping cases shown in Table 7.1: of the roughly 400 cases in the U.S. over this period, about 100 or one-quarter of these were withdrawn prior to a ruling by the ITC.
 What are we to make of these cases?
 Prusa (1991, 1992) describes how U.S. antidumping law actually permits the U.S. firms to withdraw its case, and then acting through an intermediary at the DOC, agree with the foreign firm on the level of prices and market shares!
 This type of communication between two American firms would be illegal under U.S. anti-trust law, of course, but is exempted from prosecution in anti-dumping cases under the so-called Noerr-Pennington doctrine.
 As we would expect, these withdrawn cases result in a significant increase in market prices, with losses for consumers, as will be discussed at the end of the chapter.

-# Social Welfare
+## Social Welfare

 In the previous chapter we were careful to allow for heterogeneous consumers, and considered systems of lump-sum transfers or commodity taxes and subsidies such that everyone could be better off (Pareto gains from trade).
 It will now be convenient to adopt a simpler measure of overall social welfare, without worrying about whether every individual is better off or not.
 To construct this we need to have a method to "add up" the utilities of consumers.
 This will be achieved by assuming that every individual has a quasi-linear utility function, given by